 On November 14, 1922, 270 Commonwealth, 333 Commonwealth, and 353 Commonwealth were acquired from the Professional Building Co. by the Commonwealth Home and Office Trust, the trustees of which were Russell S. Codman (trustee of the Central Building Trust and other concerns), Allan Forbes (president of the State Street Trust Company), and Leavitt C. Parsons (president of Marshall & Co., Inc.).

-On April 16, 1923, 270 Commonwealth and 353 Commonwealth – by then both medical office buildings — were re-acquired by the Professional Building Co.
-The Commonwealth Home and Office Trust retained 333 Commonwealth, which remained a hotel.
+On April 16, 1923, 270 Commonwealth was re-acquired by the Professional Building Co.
+The Commonwealth Home and Office Trust retained 333 Commonwealth and 353 Commonwealth.

 270 Commonwealth remained a medical office building for the next forty years.